How to Play with Feeling

 Expressing Yourself

-One of the most popular questions from my adult students is “how do I sound like (insert player)”?
+One of the most popular questions from my adult students is “how do I sound like (insert player)?”
 Perhaps a better question to ask is, how do you express yourself through the music?
 One of my favorite quotes comes from John Mayer about Eric Clapton.
-He mentions that “Eric has a way to connect to people that don’t even know that the guitar has six strings”.
-How does he do that?
+He mentions that “Eric has a way of connecting with people who don’t even know the guitar has six strings.”
+How does he do it?

 Playing with Feeling